EmersonDeltaV/deltav-edge/developer-guide.md

 OPSWAT's NetWall Optical Diode is the tested and validated solution for users that need to egress data from the DeltaV system through the DeltaV Edge Environment using a data diode.
 The NetWall Optical Diode reliably transfers data over a hardware enforced one-way communications link enabling secure data sharing between isolated networks.
 The Data Diode supports a wide range of industrial protocols, is highly scalable, and can transfer real-time and historical data while ensuring the security and integrity of your critical assets.

-For more detailed system component specifications, please check [edge-system-components](../edge-system-components)
+For more detailed system component specifications, please check [DeltaV Edge System Components Specifications](system-components.md)